sedainp869/sedainp869/README.md

 - 💞️ I’m looking to collaborate
 - 📫 How to reach me ...
 - 😄 Pronouns: Pra..deep
-- ⚡ Fun fact: I love watching Netflix.
+- ⚡ Fun fact: I love watching Netflix

 <!---
 sedainp869/sedainp869 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.